build-on-aws/content/tutorials/tutorials/manage-multiple-aws-accounts-terraform-github-actions/index.md

 🚨🚨🚨 **SECURITY ALERT** 🚨🚨🚨

->In the IAM trust policies above, it is very important to take care with the GitHub repo org and repo name, while you can add wildcards to simplify access from multiple GitHub repos in your org, it is a security concern as this will provide full, admin level access to your AWS accounts.
+>In the IAM trust policies above, it's very important to take care with the GitHub repo org and repo name, while you can add wildcards to simplify access from multiple GitHub repos in your org, it's a security concern as this will provide full, admin level access to your AWS accounts.
 Access to the `main` repo should be restricted to as small a group as is possible, access is only needed when onboarding new team members, or doing some maintenance on the permissions of the `base-environment` accounts.
 We address this by creating two different IAM roles (with corresponding trust policies): the first one has admin access (needed to create infrastructure), and is restricted to changes made to the `main` branch via `ref:refs/heads/main`.
 The second is limited to read-only access for all pull requests (via `ref:refs/pull/*`) - this will allow Terraform to perform the `plan` step to show what infrastructure changes will be made in the PR, but deny any changes to the infrastructure.
 Please note that the `git` reference is subtly different to what you usually see: `ref:refs/heads/main` instead of `refs/heads/main` - this is a property of how GitHub Actions invokes the job.
 You should also enable [branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) on your GitHub repo, and [require 1+ reviewer approvals](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews) before merging any PR to your `main` branch.

 ## Setting up Terraform

-We are now ready to start configuring Terraform to create the rest of the infrastructure in our main account.
+We're now ready to start configuring Terraform to create the rest of the infrastructure in our main account.
 First, we create a directory inside our git repo for the main account, then a few empty files via:

 ```bash
 mkdir infra